 Most eukaryotic cells are in contact with their neighboring cells and these interactions are the basis of the formation of organs.
 Cells that are touching one another are in metabolic contact which is brought about by specialized tubular particles called junctions.
 Mammalian cells contain three major types of cell junctions called gap junctions, tight junctions, and adherens junctions.

 Gap junctions are intercellular channels designed for intercellular communication and their presence allows whole organs to be continuous from within.
 One major function of gap junctions is to ensure a supply of nutrients to cells of an organ that are not in direct contact with the blood supply.
-Gap junctions are formed from a type of protein called a connexin.
+Gap junctions are formed from a type of protein called a connexin (also called gap junction proteins).
+Connexin proteins form complexes in the membrane (called connexons) that generate the channels.
+Humans express a total of 22 gap junction protein genes that are divided into five families identified as GJA-GJE.
+A related nomenclature uses the designation CX to reflect the name connexin.
+For example the GJA1 (gap junction protein alpha 1) gene is also known as the CX43 gene.

-Tight junctions are primarily found in the epithelia and are designed for occlusion.
-Tight junctions act as barriers that regulate the movement of solutes and water between various epithelial layers.
+Tight junctions (also referred to as occluding junctions) are primarily found in the epithelia and endothelia and are designed for occlusion.
+Tight junctions act as barriers that regulate the movement of solutes and water between various epithelial and endothelial layers.
+The tight junction serves as a barrier to the paracellular movement of ions and molecules, as well as to the movement of proteins and lipids between the apical and the basolateral domains of the plasma membrane.
+In addition to forming barrier complexes in the membrane, tight junction proteins also coordinate numerous other signal transduction proteins and intracellular trafficking proteins.
 At least 40 proteins have been found to be involved in the formation of the various tight junctions.
 These proteins are divided into four major categories; scaffolding, regulatory, transmembrane, and signaling.
+The major transmembrane proteins of tight junctions are the protein occludin (encoded by the OCLN gene), the claudin proteins (23 proteins encoded by genes designated CLDN), and the junctional adhesion molecules [JAM; these proteins belong to immunoglobulin (Ig) superfamily].

-Adherens junctions are composed of transmembrane proteins that serve to anchor cells via interactions with the extracellular matrix.
-The proteins of adherens junctions are members of the various cadherin and integrin protein families.
+Adherens junctions are composed of transmembrane proteins that serve to anchor cells via interactions with the extracellular matrix and intracellular proteins that interact with the actin filaments that control cell movement and shape.
+The major transmembrane proteins of adherens junctions are members of the cadherin family of Ca2+-dependent adhesion molecules.
+The intracellular proteins of an adherens junction are the α-catenins, γ-catenin (also known as plakoglobin), and δ-catenin (also designated p120).
 Related to the adherens junctions are the desmosomes and hemidesmosomes that are also involved in membrane anchoring functions.

 Given the predominant lipid nature of biological membranes many types of molecules are restricted in their ability to diffuse across a membrane.
 This is especially true for charged ions, water and hydrophilic compounds.
 The barrier to membrane translocation is overcome by the presence of specialized channels and transporters.
 Although channels and transporters are required to move many types of molecules and compounds across membranes, some substances can pass through from one side of a membrane to the other through a process of diffusion.
 Diffusion of gases such as O2, CO2, NO, and CO occurs at a rate that is solely dependent upon concentration gradients.
 Lipophilic molecules will also diffuse across membranes at a rate that is directly proportional to the solubility of the compound in the membrane.
 Although water can diffuse across biological membranes, the physiological need for rapid equilibrium across plasma membranes has led to the evolution of a family of water transporting channels that are called aquaporins (see section below).

 Aquaporins (AQP) are a family of α-type channels responsible for the transport of water across membranes.
-At least 11 aquaporin proteins have been identified in mammals with 10 known in humans (termed AQP0 through AQP9).
+At least 11 aquaporin protein encoding genes have been in humans (termed AQP0–AQP10).
 A related family of proteins is called the aquaglyceroporins which are involved in water transport as well as the transport of other small molecules.
 AQP9 is the human aquaglyceroporin.
 The aquaporins assemble in the membrane as homotetramers with each monomer consisting of six transmembrane α-helical domains forming the distinct water pore.
 Probably the most significant location of aquaporin expression is in the kidney.
 The proximal tubule expresses AQP1, AQP7, and AQP8, while the collecting ducts express AQP2, AQP3, AQP4, AQP6, and AQP8.
 Loss of function of the renal aquaporins is associated with several disease states.
 Reduced expression of AQP2 is associated with nephrogenic diabetes insipidus (NDI), acquired hypokalemia, and hypercalcemia.

 Diagrammatic representations of the structure of an aquaporin.
 Top pane shows the linear array of the protein indicating the two regions of helical domains that interact to form the three dimensional orientation of the protein.
 The pore that forms in the aquaporins is composed of two halves referred to as hemipores.
 Amino acids of the pore that are critical for water transport are the asparagine (N), proline (P) and alanine (A) residues indicated in each hemipore.
 Bottom panel shows how the two hemipores interact to form the functional aquaporin.